zoitech/terraform-eks/README.md

 ## Cluster Addons

-The cluster addons are installed by default, and the default version of each modules is the follow,
+The cluster addons are installed by default.

+Is possible to define what version of each module to deploy has shown in the example below,

 ```
   eks_addon_version_vpc_cni        = "v1.9.0-eksbuild.1"